Munafo Core Values: MCV08 — Listen To Be Clear

 Listening on an individual level usually means clearing away thought and being aware of the unspoken: my context, feelings, gut instinct, etc.

-There is a process I must have learned somewhere (I don't remember where) that I use to free my action from being controlled by harmful emotion.
-I call it Iterative Awareness and it works like this1:
+This is a process I must have learned somewhere (I don't remember where) that I use to free my action from being controlled by harmful emotion.
+I originally called it Zen Awareness, though there is nothing particularly related to any religious or spiritual practise.
+It works like this1:

 Please note that if fear or shame are involved, you might want to do the exercise alone — because telling someone about your fear might make you more afraid, and telling someone about your shame might make you more ashamed.
 In these cases you should probably do the exercise alone.
 Otherwise, you might want to have a close friend work through the exercise with you — having them witness your answers to the questions will strengthen the effect.